East Flat Rock, North Carolina

 East Flat Rock is an unincorporated area and census-designated place (CDP) in Henderson County, North Carolina, United States.
 The population was 4,995 at the 2010 census, up from 4,151 at the 2000 census.
 It is part of the Asheville Metropolitan Statistical Area.

+History

+East Flat Rock was an incorporated town from 1926 to 1948, after towns the charter was repealed by local government and later by the North Carolina General Assembly in 1949.